Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 Grocery Store Poke

-Here is a local secret that will change your trip: the poke counter at Foodland, Safeway, or Don Quijote is often just as good as what you will get at a sit-down restaurant, and it costs a fraction of the price.
-A pound of ahi poke runs $14 to $18, and with a bag of rice from your rental kitchen, that feeds a family of four a phenomenal dinner for under $25 total.
-Compare that to $30 per plate at a restaurant.
+Local secret that will change your trip: the poke counter at Foodland (Foodland Pupukea up north is its own debate against Tamura's, don't get me started), Safeway, or Don Q is just as good as a sit-down.
+A pound of ahi runs $16-$22 these days, with rice from your rental kitchen, that's a phenomenal dinner for a family of four for under $30 total.

-Book early -- like two to three months early for shoulder season, and four to six months early for peak season.
-Check Costco Travel first, as I mentioned, but also compare with Discount Hawaii Car Rental, which is a local broker that often has rates other sites cannot match.
-Consider off-airport rental locations, which frequently offer lower rates because they do not pay the airport concession fees.
-The shuttle ride takes an extra 15 minutes, but the savings can be $100 or more over a week.
+Book early.
+Two-three months out for shoulder season, four-six for peak.
+Costco Travel first, then check Discount Hawaii Car Rental, a local broker that often beats the bigger sites.
+Off-airport rental locations frequently undercut airport rates because they don't pay the concession fees - the shuttle is 15 minutes, the savings can be $100 over a week.

-Some of the most meaningful experiences in Hawaii do not cost anything.
-The Byodo-In Temple on Oahu's windward side charges just $5 for adults and is one of the most peaceful places on the island.
-Many hotels in Waikiki and the resort areas offer free hula shows in the evenings -- you do not need to be a guest to watch.
+Some of the most meaningful experiences here cost nothing.
+Byodo-In Temple on the windward side is $5 for adults and one of the most peaceful places on the island.
+Many Waikiki hotels run free hula in the evenings, you don't need to be a guest.
 The Royal Hawaiian Center in Waikiki has free lei-making classes, ukulele lessons, and hula lessons throughout the week.

-On the Big Island, you can visit Puuhonua o Honaunau National Historical Park (the Place of Refuge) for just $20 per vehicle, and the experience of walking through an ancient Hawaiian sanctuary is worth every penny.
-Many local festivals and community events are free and open to visitors -- check local event calendars for your travel dates.
+On the Big Island, Puuhonua o Honaunau (Place of Refuge) is $20 per vehicle, and the experience of walking through an ancient sanctuary is worth every penny.
+Lots of community festivals are free and open to visitors, check local calendars.

-Everything costs more in Hawaii.
+Everything costs more here.
 Everything.
-That bottle of reef-safe sunscreen you can buy on the mainland for $10 to $12 will run you $20 to $28 at an ABC store in Waikiki.
-Hawaii requires reef-safe sunscreen by law (no oxybenzone or octinoxate), so do not assume your regular sunscreen from home will work.
-Buy reef-safe sunscreen before you leave and pack it in your checked bag.
+That bottle of reef-safe sunscreen you grab on the mainland for $10-$12 will run you $20-$28 at an ABC store in Waikiki.
+And reef-safe is required by Hawaii law (no oxybenzone, no octinoxate) - Maui County and Hawaii County go further, mineral-only.
+Don't assume your regular sunscreen from home is compliant.
+Buy reef-safe before you fly and pack it in checked.

-Other things to bring from home: water sandals for rocky beaches and tide pools (these are essential and overpriced in tourist shops), a reusable water bottle, basic first aid supplies, and any medications you might need.
-I always tell visiting families to use packing cubes to stay organized and leave room in your suitcase for bringing supplies from home rather than buying everything at island prices.
+Other stuff to bring from home: water sandals for rocky beaches and tide pools (essential, very overpriced in tourist shops), a reusable water bottle, basic first aid, any meds you might need.
+Packing cubes keep things tight so you've got room to bring stuff from home instead of paying island prices.

-Hawaii's farmer's markets are an experience in themselves, and they are one of the best places to eat cheaply.
-Fresh tropical fruit that costs a fortune on the mainland is downright affordable here -- we are talking $1 for a perfectly ripe apple banana, $3 to $5 for a whole pineapple, $1 for a fresh mango in season.
+Farmer's markets here are an experience and one of the cheapest ways to eat well.
+Tropical fruit that runs you a fortune on the mainland is downright affordable - $1 for a perfectly ripe apple banana, $3-$5 for a whole pineapple, a dollar for a mango in season.

-The KCC Farmer's Market in Honolulu (Saturday mornings) is enormous and has incredible prepared food vendors alongside the produce stalls.
-The Hilo Farmer's Market on the Big Island is one of the best in the state, with everything from dragon fruit to fresh coconut water to plate lunches for $8.
-Upcountry Maui has wonderful markets with local produce and baked goods.
+KCC Farmer's Market in Honolulu (Saturday mornings) is huge and has incredible prepared-food vendors.
+Hilo Farmer's Market on the Big Island is one of the best in the state, dragon fruit to fresh coconut water to $10 plate lunches.
+Upcountry Maui has gorgeous markets with local produce and baked goods.

-If you have never been to Hawaii and this is a once-in-a-decade trip, one good luau can be a memorable experience, especially for kids.
-The Old Lahaina Luau on Maui and the Polynesian Cultural Center on Oahu are widely considered the best and most authentic.
-If you are going to do it, do it right and pick one of these rather than a cheaper, less impressive option.
+If this is a once-in-a-decade Hawaii visit, one good luau is genuinely memorable, especially for kids.
+The Old Lahaina Luau on Maui (reopened after the 2023 fire and as good as ever) and the Polynesian Cultural Center on Oahu are widely considered the best.

-But if you are watching every dollar, here are free or cheap alternatives that give you a taste of the same culture: attend a free hula show at a shopping center or hotel, visit the Polynesian Cultural Center during the day only (cheaper than the dinner package), look for community luaus or church fundraisers which are far cheaper and more authentic, or simply pick up some kalua pork and poi from a local market and have your own backyard feast at your rental.
+Watching every dollar?
+Free or cheap alternatives that give you a taste: free hula at a Waikiki shopping center or hotel, the Polynesian Cultural Center day-only ticket (cheaper than the dinner package), community luaus and church fundraisers (cheaper and far more authentic), or just grab kalua pork and poi from a local market and have your own backyard feast at the rental.
+My neighbor Auntie Kalei is a kumu hula and will tell you the best luau is always the family one anyway.

 14. Choose the Right Island for Your Budget